 But cork is not limited to industrial applications.
 It is also widely used in the construction industry, particularly in bioconstruction and eco-friendly insulation.
 Its temperature regulation qualities and soundproofing make it an ideal choice for environmentally conscious habitats, especially in the form of panels or granules.

-A New Use in Funeral Urns: Cork Serving Life
+A New Use for Funeral Urns: Cork in the Service of Life

-One of the most moving and symbolic innovations in recent years is the use of cork in funeral urns.
-The Tree-Urn project has developed a biodegradable urn that allows for the integration of a deceased person’s ashes into a young tree.
-Cork plays a central role here, not only for its biodegradability but also for its preservation and protective properties for the tree’s roots.
+One of the most moving and symbolic innovations of recent years is the use of cork in funeral urns.
+The “Tree-Urn” project has developed a biodegradable urn designed to integrate the ashes of the deceased with a young tree.
+Cork plays a central role, not only because it is biodegradable, but also thanks to its natural ability to preserve and protect the tree’s roots.

-In this project, cork allows the tree’s roots to pass through the urn and absorb nutrients from the ashes and surrounding soil.
-Thanks to its porous and flexible structure, cork creates an optimal environment for the tree’s growth, regulating moisture and protecting against pathogens such as mold and fungi.
-The urn thus facilitates a perfect integration into the cycle of life, where the ashes nourish the earth and support the growth of a new living being.
-This project transforms the funeral act into a gesture of resilience and continuity, symbolizing the gentle transition from life to nature.
+In this process, cork allows the tree’s roots to pass through the urn and absorb nutrients from the ashes and surrounding soil.
+Thanks to its porous and flexible structure, it creates an optimal environment for the tree’s growth by regulating humidity and protecting it from pathogens such as mold and fungi.

 Cork in the Garden: Ecological and Practical Solutions